 This report consists of a series of financial statements.
-The Statement of Net Position and the Statement of Activities (on page 18 and 19-20) provide information about the activities of the Township as a whole and present a longer-term view of the Township's finances.
+The Statement of Net Position and the Statement of Activities (on pages 18 and 19-20) provide information about the activities of the Township as a whole and present a longer-term view of the Township's finances.
 Fund Financial Statements start on page 21.
 For governmental activities, these statements tell how Township services were financed in the short-term as well as what remains for future spending.
-Fund Financial Statements also report the Township's major funds.
+Fund Financial Statements also report the Township's operations in more detail than the government-wide statements by providing information about the Township's major funds.
 The remaining statements provide financial information about activities for which the Township acts solely as a trustee or agent for the benefit of those outside the government.